ka1/zot2indd/README.md

 ----------------------------------------
 Import your Zotero Citations to InDesign and use Latex like syntax (ie. "\cite{author1998}" ) to create a linked reference list.

+This is meant to give some inspiration and starting point to Indesign + Zotero users.
+It's nowhere near bug free.
+Comments are welcome, however I cannot promise the implementation of feature requests or modifications.
+Also, the reference style is customized to my personal demands, but should be customizable given some knowledge of Indesigns javascript.

 Use at your own risk ;)

 ________________________________________